ncatlab/nlab-content/pages/7/6/0/2/2067/content.md

   \,,
 $$

 and hence that every filler _exists_ .
 Assume two such fillers $g$ and $g'$.
-Then by the fact that an [[equivalence of categories]] is an isomorphism on corresponding hom-sets, it follows that there must be a unique morphism in $X/f$ connecting them
+Then by the fact that an [[equivalence of categories]] is a surjection (even an isomorphism) on corresponding hom-sets, it follows that there exists (even uniquely) a morphism in $X/f$ connecting them

 $$
   \array{